utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 Since the Student and District data have just IDs instead of names of schools or districts, you'll have to join them with the Directory data.
 To do that you have to take special care with those ID columns, which are supposed to start with zeros.
 In the CSTUD files, the `CAMPUS` column is supposed to be text with the IDs starting with one or more zeros, like `001902001`.
 There is no Workbench function to fix that (as of yet), but since Workbench uses Python's [pandas](https://pandas.pydata.org/) package, we can use some use Python code to fix this.

-- On the CSTUD data, create a new Python block and add the following:
+- On the CSTUD data, create a new Python block and replace the code with the following:

 ```python
 def process(table):